Baked Chicken and Ricejump to recipe

-- Add the rice + broth – add the rice, broth (or water), and the sea salt to the baking dish and stir to combine.
+- Add the rice + broth – add the rice, broth (or water), and the sea salt to a 3-quart Dutch oven (or another similarly sized baking dish) and stir to combine.

 - Add the chicken – lay the chicken thighs on top of the rice.
 Be sure to create an even layer over the rice with the chicken, and try not to push the chicken down into the rice.

 - Season – sprinkle your seasoning blend of choice over top of the chicken.

 - Cover + bake – cover the dish with a lid or aluminum foil if needed, then bake at 350°F for 45 minutes.

 - Uncover + finish baking – once the 45 minutes is up, uncover the dish, and bake for 10 more minutes.